17 Best Tips for Pet Care and Pet Safety

 Chew-Free Electrical Cords

 Does your dog eat your cat's food?
 Put a stop to the double-dipping by moving your cat's dish into a different room that has a door.
 Attach adhesive-backed hook-and-loop fasteners to the back of the door and to the front of the trim.
 After filling the cat's dish, hook up the fasteners so the door only opens 5 in.
 Now your cat can come and go and eat his meal in peace.
+If Fido is itchin' to get in, you may have some other work to do, too.

 Portable Water Dish